-The GreenSTEP model was developed by the Oregon Department of Transportation to estimate and forecast the effects of policies and other influences (e.g. gas prices) on the amount of vehicle travel, the types of vehicles and fuels used, energy consumption for vehicle travel, and resulting greenhouse gas (GHG) emissions.
-The name, GreenSTEP, is an acronym which stands for Greenhouse gas Strategic Transportation Energy Planning.
-The full name of the model helps to describe the model's origin and function.
+The GreenSTEP model was developed by the Oregon Department of Transportation (ODOT) to estimate and forecast the long term effects of policies and other influences (e.g. gas prices) on the amount of vehicle travel, the types of vehicles and fuels used, energy consumption for vehicle travel and resulting greenhouse gas (GHG) emissions.
+The Regional Strategic Planning Model (RSPM) is a metropolitan version of the statewide GreenSTEP model being used in scenario planning efforts in various Oregon communities.

-GreenSTEP was designed to support strategic planning efforts which require the consideration of many possible scenarios and contingencies.
+GreenSTEP was designed to support strategic planning efforts which require the consideration of many possible long term scenarios and contingencies.
 It combines higher level analysis with an ability to compute the effects of a large variety of factors that influence vehicle ownership, use, energy consumption and greenhouse gas emissions.
-It runs rapidly so that many scenarios and contingencies can be analyzed in a reasonable amount of time.

 The initial focus of GreenSTEP was on household travel using light duty vehicles.
 The household level model results and other GreenSTEP calculations can be used to calculate a wide variety of travel, energy, greenhouse gas, economic, and health measures.
 GreenSTEP's capabilities are being expanded over time to address household travel more completely and to address more portions of the transportation sector.

 GreenSTEP is a statewide planning that is providing analytical support for a number of state planning purposes such as: